mkdocstrings/griffe/docs/guide.md

 # Guide

 Welcome to the Griffe guide!
 This guide is composed of a series of topics on how to use Griffe, as well as an explanation of the project's inner workings.
-Although the project's explanation is more targetted at contributors, users are welcome to read it too, as it helps understanding further how Griffe works and how to best use it.
+Although the project's explanation is more targeted at contributors, users are welcome to read it too, as it helps understanding further how Griffe works and how to best use it.

 <div class="grid cards" markdown>